rameshagowda/rameshagowda.github.io/_posts/2025-03-22-kubernetes-advance.md

   ![Desktop View](/assets/img/k8s/myapp-tls.png)
   ![Desktop View](/assets/img/k8s/myapp-tlsb.png)

-## Network Security with Cilium CNI
+## Network Security with Cilium CNI (Container Networking Interface)

         - Cilium is lightweight, best performed CNI and is eBPF based that works directly with Linux Kernel to will eliminate sidecar and kube-proxy.
         - Cilium is best suited for Layer 3/4 and Layer 7 network policies.
 Other CNIs like Calico, AzureCNI only support Layer 3/4 policies. mTLS between pods with network policies handled differently.